eftomi/SheetDefinedFunctionsInExcel/README.md

 We have input values in cells B2 to B5, and projectile motion formulas in cells B7 and B8.
 We would like to use this model in other workbooks, but just its calculation "service" and not the actual structure by itself.
 In this way, we won't have to use any direct references into model structure, nor the model should reference any cells from outside of it.
 To do that, we can expose the model as a sheet defined function with two special worksheet functions: ModuleInput() and ModuleOutput() which are a part of SDF add-in functionality.
 We use these two functions within the model that should be exposed as sheet defined function.

 When used in a spreadsheet cell, each ModuleInput() function creates an "input slot" for the module, i.e. a cell that will take input values from module calls.
-Besides this, it defines the name of the module (for our example we'll use the name "Projectile"), the range of cells where the structure of the module is defined (ours is defined in range A2:B8 for now), the name of the input (e.g. "Initial speed"), and input's initial value (e.g. 130 m/s).
+Besides this, it specifies the name of the module (for our example we'll use the name "Projectile"), the range of cells where the structure of the module is defined (ours is defined in range A2:B8 for now), the name of the input (e.g. "Initial speed"), and input's initial value (e.g. 130 m/s).

-ModuleOutput() function defines the name of the output (e.g. "Distance"), the value that should be considered as the result (formula or cell reference, e.g. B7), and the name of the module ("Projectile").
+ModuleOutput() function declares the name of the output (e.g. "Distance"), the value that should be considered as the result (formula or cell reference, e.g. B7), and the name of the module ("Projectile").

 For each module, we can use one or more inputs and one or more outputs.
 Our module "Projectile" will have four inputs and two outputs.